One industry leader says major changes will happen over the next 10 years as the current system just can’t cope.

 “Imagine how big of a pension pot we would have to save to fund a 40-year retirement?” she says.
 “That’s a huge amount of money.”

-Instead, Barrett predicts employees and organisations are going to move away from the traditional retirement structure and adopt a sabbatical approach which compliments the changing nature of work.
+Instead, Barrett predicts employees and organizations are going to move away from the traditional retirement structure and adopt a sabbatical approach which compliments the changing nature of work.

 “Work is becoming more like tours of duty and statistics from the World Economic Forum say that within the next 10 years, 50 percent of the workforce is likely to be in the gig economy,” she says.